Lux-AI-Challenge/Lux-Design-S3/docs/specs.md

 At each time step of a match, we run the following steps in order:
 1. Move all units that have enough energy to move
 2. Execute the sap actions of all units that have enough energy to do so
-3. Resolve collisions and apply energy void fields
+3. Resolve collisions and apply energy void fields.
+This runs simultaneously with step 2 based on energy of units after step 1.
 4. Update the energy of all units based on their position (energy fields and nebula tiles)
 5. Spawn units for all teams.
 Remove units that have less than 0 energy.
 6. Determine the team vision / sensor masks for all teams and mask out observations accordingly